FaresAlhuri/Stability-of-a-Dynamic-System/README.md

-# Stability Analysis of Dynamic Systems using Numerical Integration Methods
+# Stability Analysis of a Dynamic System

 ## Overview